pereznetworks/My-Tic-Tac-Toe-Game/README.md

            calculating all the different moves possible in a game I went a somewhat simpler route.

+           Assuming, for each turn,
+            how many boxes the opponent could have filled, and then how soon opponent could have 2 boxes in a row

-          I use the game.winRowsProgress to...
+          I can use the game.winRowsProgress to...
-          look at which wins are possible given the boxes that have been filled and how many turns remain.
+          look at which wins are possible,
+          given the boxes that have been filled, and how many turns remain.

           The computerPlay() method, calls the analyzeGameBoard() method, passing a value of what state of winning-rows to check for,